 In sharp contrast to the picture of all aid, where recipient governments are the largest players, the majority of disability-relevant aid is channelled through NGOs (both international and donor country based).
-Almost 70% of disability-relevant aid from 2015-2019 was channelled through NGOs, with 36% by donor country based NGOs and 34% being delivered by international NGOs and just 2% by developing country based NGOs.
+Almost 70% of disability-relevant aid from 2015-2019 was channelled through NGOs, with 36% by donor country based NGOs and 34% being delivered by international NGOs and just 2% by country based NGOs.
 This is 41 percentage points greater than the proportion disbursed through the same for overall aid.
 Recipient governments play a considerably smaller role with only 4.2% of disability-relevant aid being delivered through them in 2019 (45.9 percentage points less than for overall aid).

 Psychosocial disability-relevant aid to Kenya, Uganda and Zambia